Workstation Security Policy

 To facilitate after-hours maintenance, staff should leave their computers turned on but logged off when leaving at the end of their day.
 Users should not:

 - leave their computer unattended and logged in;

 - power their computer down completely (all campus computers have built-in power management systems to conserve power when not in use);

 - perform a ‘hard’ shut-down or unplug their computer.

 If desktop computers are not left on and available for after-hours maintenance, IT may need to perform regular maintenance during business hours, causing downtime and lost productivity.
-Similarly, if a machine is not available for after-hours maintenance, we cannot guarantee that it is equipped with the most current security and software updates, possibly providing a security vulnerability to sensitive college data.
+Similarly, if a machine is not available for after-hours maintenance, we cannot guarantee that it is equipped with the most current security and software updates, possibly providing a security vulnerability to sensitive university data.

 Breaks, Lunches, and Other Unattended Periods: